CptFoobar/Blink/README.md

 from various websites and blogs of your choice.
 Blink can display any feed, as long as it is indexed by [Feedly](feedly.com).

-This branch is specifically for v1.0 of Blink.
+This branch is specificallyMaterial for v1.0 of Blink.
 Bug fixes to current version (0.3.1 as of Nov 4, 2015) must be based on develop or master branch.

 List of targets for v1: